jdbit/django-auto-deploy/README.md

 ## Warning

 Use the script on your own risk.
-It was tested only with fresh Ubuntu 20.04 Server installation.
+It was tested with fresh Ubuntu 20.04 and 22.04 Server installation.
 If you run it on your already configured server, there might be conflicts with other software installed.

 ## Django hosting recommendation

 If you need a good and affordable hosting for your Django projects, [I would recommend DigitalOcean](https://m.do.co/c/008d3315ed7b), you can get $100 in credit for 60 days through my referral link.
 You can run a few simple Django websites on a single virtual server just for 6$/month.
-I've tested it on the latest Ubuntu Server 22.04 installed on DigitalOcean 6$/month droplet.
+I've tested it on the latest Ubuntu Server 20.04 and 22.04 installed on DigitalOcean 6$/month droplet.

 You can set up as many Django websites as you want with this script, just keep in mind that every site takes 100-300Mb of RAM on your server.
 I tested it with 5 sites installed on a [DigitalOcean droplet ($12/per month)](https://m.do.co/c/008d3315ed7b) with 2GB of RAM.